PayPal LoanBuilder Review: Working Capital with Low Revenue Requirements

 While many lenders simply give you a loan offer with the option to take it or leave it, LoanBuilder lets you do a little bit of customizing.

-While your loan amount will be set for you, you’ll have the opportunity to choose between different term lengths for your loan using the pretentiously named LoanBuilder Configurator (basically just little sliders that show you how costs change).
+While your loan amount will be set, you’ll have the opportunity to choose between different loan term lengths using the LoanBuilder Configurator (basically just little sliders that show you how costs change over time).

 LoanBuilder isn’t the only lender we’ve seen doing this sort of thing, but it’s still a nice feature for an otherwise lackluster loan.